astropy/astropy/docs/development/quickstart.rst

 --------------------------

-Based on the review you get on your pull request, you will probably need to make some changes to the code.
+Based on the review you get on your pull request, you will probably need to make some adjustments.
 You can follow the :ref:`code committing steps <contributing.commit-code>` again to address any feedback and update your pull request::

     git push origin subpackage-new-feature